 Where: Franklin County Fairgrounds, 89 Wisdom Way, Greenfield, MA

-This grassroots music and arts festival is just 30 minutes south of Boston, and it’s got all the coolest folk, rock, and funk bands in the country performing this year.
+This grassroots music and arts festival is just 30 minutes south of Boston, and it’s got all the coolest folk, rock, and funk bands in the country performing at its 10-year anniversary.
 The organizers are a community-oriented surf and skate shop who started the fest as an anniversary party in 2013, but it was such a success that it’s now an annual event.

 Where: 140 Main Street, Marshfield,MA 02050

-Beach Road Festival is a three-day festival in Martha’s Vineyard, and it’s the ideal end-of-summer bash in a picturesque location.
+Beach Road Weekend music festival is a three-day festival in Martha’s Vineyard, and it’s the ideal end-of-summer bash in a picturesque location.

 Where: Veterans Memorial Park in Martha’s Vineyard